Travels with V

 A quite different Hamburg is found in the so called “Karolinenviertel”, a youthful, anarchic and bohemic part of the city with lots of small shops and restaurants.
 Lots of graffiti everywhere, poster art, record stores and great wall paintings.
 But also with a clear anti-tourist vibe, probably a reaction to too many travel tips like this one…

-To fully appreciate the harbour part of Hamburg it’s absolutely advisable to go on a harbour round trip by boat.
+Here’s a piece of good advice: Contrary to what some people think the red light district is not fun to visit.
+Just boring and depressing.
+But to fully appreciate the harbour side of Hamburg it’s absolutely advisable to go on a harbour round trip by boat.
 It will take you through a veritable labyrinth of canals and sluices, docks with gigantic ships, container sites and warehouses.
 But also on water through the new Hafencity where the waves now lap the outer walls of offices and living quarters.

 By the Elbe we now see the new exclusive buildings for the well off people, many with bold architectural twists.
 In the so called Marco Polo tower an apartment cost almost four million euro when it was opened ten years ago, the most expensive residence in Hamburg.